-PillPack Campaign: Add a Good Review
+11. PillPack Campaign: Add a Good Review

-PillPack leveraged their PR resource into shareable content on Facebook.
-By sharing a Forbes article about them, the brand enhanced their credibility by bringing in a reliable resource to testify for them.
+PillPack leveraged its PR resource into shareable content on Facebook.
+By sharing a Forbes article about them, the brand enhanced its credibility by bringing in a reliable resource to testify for them.

-Lumosity Campaign: Include a Game
+12. Lumosity Campaign: Include a Game

-Lumosity has implemented the popularity for online quizzes and tests into their Facebook ad.
+Lumosity has implemented the popularity of online quizzes and tests into their Facebook ad.
 Their brain-game became an effective tool to engage with their followers.
 So, by claiming that the quiz only takes 10 minutes to do, the ad is more desirable and marketers do not have to persuade people to engage.

-truBrain Campaign: Add Dependability
+13. truBrain Campaign: Add Dependability

 truBrain ensures that their products have testimonials.
 By having a quote for reference, consumers will be more trusting with truBrain’s products.
 Their Facebook ad uses the sayings such as, “designed by neuroscientists” in order to make their brand look reliable.
 The ad became successful because the campaign created a dependable outlook for the brand.

-DailyBurn Campaign: Motivate Your Audience
+14. DailyBurn Campaign: Motivate Your Audience

 DailyBurn created a Facebook video campaign with a good announcer and an uplifting soundtrack.
 The brand created a good image for what it looks like to exercise, it’s in a high-energy atmosphere and the people are genuinely happy.

-Muscle & Fitness – Give Good Content
+15. Muscle & Fitness – Give Good Content

-Muscle & Fitness has a well known message for their brand: we’re here to help you out, and we’re not asking anything in return.
+Muscle & Fitness has a well-known message for their brand: we’re here to help you out, and we’re not asking anything in return.
 The ask still exists, but just comes later, when it’s time to subscribe.
 The brand shares their articles on fitness as a Facebook ad online.
 This work gave them a lot of impressions with little cost.

-Healthcare.gov – Create a Sense Of Urgency
+16. Healthcare.gov – Create a Sense Of Urgency

 A common marketing technique is to create a sense of urgency in their campaigns.
 Healthcare.gov has leveraged onto this concept by creating a Facebook ad with a deadline.
-So, by using a lot of trigger words such as: last chance and don’t miss out.
+So, by using a lot of trigger words such as last chance and don’t miss out.
 If a campaign creates a sense of urgency, people will be more responsive to the campaign.

-Planned Parenthood – Be Controversial Through Emotions
+17. Planned Parenthood – Be Controversial Through Emotions

 Planned Parenthood became the talk of social media in the 20th century.
 Their Facebook ads typically work around an “us vs. them” discussion.
 The ads can be looked at as controversial, but that is the purpose and how to get attention fast.